 Q: Where do I go for help when my computer is broken?

 A: Although ITS staff do not repair student-owned hardware, we can help with network and troubleshoot other issues.
-You can bring your computer to the Help Desk in Room 137 on the main level of Donnelley and Lee Library Monday-Friday, 8 a.m. to 5 p.m.
+You can bring your computer to the Service Desk in Room 137 on the main level of Donnelley and Lee Library Monday-Friday, 8 a.m. to 5 p.m.
 When in operation, the campus shuttle goes to the CDW in Vernon Hills and to Northbrook Mall where there is an Apple Store.

 How do I print?

 When at one of the computers in the 24 Hour Lab, Reference Area, or any computer lab on campus:

 - Select print from the program’s menus.

 - After the job looks like it has printed, open a web browser,

 - Click Jobs Pending Release to see your print job along with the number of pages and the cost of the job.
 If the job is not there right away, wait a few seconds and click refresh.